sg-magpy/codingchallenge/README.md

 The service is already started for you in [src/steel.js](src/steel.js).
 For your coded solution, you need only edit the steel.js file.

-Use the provided documentation and a test suite to drive your development of steel.js.
+Use the included documentation and test suite to drive your development of steel.js.

+#### The Task
 Please add the appropriate logic to `window.steel = {}` to ensure that all the unit tests pass.
 The test file ([test/spec.js](test/spec.js)) explains all the tests in detail.
 Tests can be run by opening [test/index.html](test/index.html) in a browser (there is no need to host `index.html` with a webserver).

 ### Notes